 A major plus is that unlike my Telrad and finder scope it doesn’t suffer from dew or ice!

-Given that the app was free, I am delighted with the results, so in order to support the developer (who offers brilliant support) I bought the Pro version (about £8) which has more objects and also allows me to add my own database of binary stars.
+Given that the app was free, in order to support the developer (who offers brilliant support) I bought the Pro version (about £8) which has more objects and also allows me to add my own database of binary stars.

 I’ve now changed the finder to a right angle type (RACI), so I now use a 1m cable tie and attach the phone mount to the clip of that.
 It is surprisingly secure.